What to Eat in Turin

 Choose from traditional, classy, colourful, romantic, characteristic or contemporary atmospheres.
 The city is packed full of restaurants, trattorie, osterie and pizzerie, a few vegetarian options, and an increasing number of places that offer fusion cooking based on Italian favourites, and blended with exotic flavours and twists on the traditional.
 Alternatively, go ethnic with Arab cuisine, Chinese, Japanese, Indian, Argentinian and Iranian.
 For wholesome lunchtime meals there are many excellent bars and a range of places to grab a pizza slice, focaccia or farinata (made from chickpea flour) on the go.

-What to Eat in Turin & Around the Piedmont Region
+A Guide to What to Eat in Turin & Around the Piedmont Region

 Piedmontese food specialities are a delight to sample.
 Full of flavour, texture and originality; be daring and try any of the following: